minimuutti/minimuutti.github.io/en/index.md

 I usually describe Miki as energetic, lives his life to the fullest, he really loves humans (friends or complete strangers) and he is always eager to do almost anything and he likes to try new things head on.
 But, there’s a backside of all this.. he almost never drains out of energy.
 He just keeps going and going and going.

 He can be also described as a reactive dog because because his temper fills quite fast when he sees other dogs on our walks.
-I believe that most of the energetic dogs who are labeled as "problem dogs", has the greatest motivation to work for humans like Miki does.
+I believe that most of the energetic dogs who are labelled as "problem dogs", has the greatest motivation to work for humans like Miki does.
 You only need to see that eagerness through the problems.
 I love Miki because he never refuses to do anything when there’s a food reward available.
 Fortunately Miki has bottomless stomach and endless appetite.

-###The best way to draind your dog’s energy, is by doing the thing he was bred for in the first place.
+### The best way to draind your dog’s energy, is by doing the thing he was bred for in the first place.

 Alaskan malamutes have been bred to pull heavy loads without getting tired.
 Before Miki came in to our life, we had imagined that we would teach him to pull sled or a bicycle.
 We did begin to teach pulling to him, but he seemed to enjoy every other kind of things, but pulling.
 Miki pulls a bicycle like a minute and then gets bored to it.
 So we had to come up with something else to drain all that energy.

-Some dogs can be labeled as easy, but Miki is as far from that as could be.
+Some dogs can be labelled as easy, but Miki is as far from that as could be.
 Even when we arrive home after three hours of walking, Miki comes sitting in front of me and looks at me, like he was saying "that walking was fun, what are we doing next, let’s do something fun!"
 In the last autumn we were picking blueberries in the thick forest for four hours.
-When we came home Miki dropped down to the hallway floor and falled asleep right away.
+When we came home Miki dropped down to the hallway floor and felled asleep right away.
 I already had thought myself "yes, at least once we managed to a walk so long that Miki got tired."
 But, after ten minutes of sleeping, Miki came to me and gave me THAT look again "now I have slept, what fun thing do we do next".

 We lived in an apartment with Miki when he was a puppy, so many people thought that we were out of our minds.
 Our friends usually asked what kind of things or furnitures Miki had destroyed when he had been left home alone or when he was a puppy.
 None of them believes the answer: nothing.
 Absolutely nothing.
 He didn’t destroy anything even when he was a puppy.
 We had a crate for him when he was a puppy, but we mainly used it to house train him.